E-MobilityOpen StandardsE-Roaming

 • SessionId

-That leads us to the last API call we have to implement.
+That leads us to the last API call you have to implement.

 • eRoamingChargeDetailRecord

-Most of the fields that have to be sent to Hubject are probably stored in a CPO platform.
+Most of the fields you send to Hubject are probably stored in the CPO platform.
 There are charging start and end, meter value start and end, and more.
 Apart from that, there are two parameters, already mentioned in the previous paragraph (SessionId and EvcoId) that our CDR has to be enriched with.